-For the next 11⁄2 km you will be following the Walk 1-23 route.
+For the next 11/2 km you will be following the Walk 1-23 route.

 - 46. Go past a vehicle barrier onto Shacklands Road and turn right to go downhill, taking care as there is no pavement.
 You will be turning left at the second road junction, into Cockerhurst Road. - Just before this junction, up a few steps in the bank on the left, there is a curious memorial stone19 which is worth a look. - 47.
 Go along the tree-lined Cockerhurst Road for 350m, through a small dip and then steadily uphill.
 Opposite the first house on the left (Coombe Vale) turn right through a gap in the trees onto a signposted footpath, which winds through a scrubby area and then broadens out to continue climbing between a wire fence and shrubs. - 48.
-At the top follow the path round to the right and go over an old stile to head N along the left-hand edge of a large field, towards the buildings of Homewood Farm.
+At the top follow the path round to the right and go through a small metal gate to head N along the left-hand edge of a large field, towards the buildings of Homewood Farm.
 On the far side bear left onto a narrow path beside a wooden fence and continue along the farm's concrete driveway to a narrow road with high hedges (Redmans Lane). - 49.
 Turn left onto the lane (leaving the Walk 1-23 route), taking care as there is no pavement.
-In 100m turn right up steps in the bank onto a signposted footpath along the left-hand edge of a field, then past farm sheds.
-At the end go through a metal gate into Upper Beechen Wood, part of Lullingstone Country Park20.
+In 100m turn right up steps in the bank onto a signposted footpath.
+Go through a small metal gate and along the left-hand edge of a field, then through more gates and past farm sheds into Upper Beechen Wood, part of Lullingstone Country Park20.
 Almost immediately you come to a path crossing with a wooden signpost.

-L. Upper Beechen Wood to Eynsford (Riverside) (33/4 km) Most of this section follows the waymarked Lullingstone Loop (and in some places also a horse route) on part of a clockwise circuit around this country park.
+L. Upper Beechen Wood to Eynsford Riverside (Plough Inn) (4 km) Most of this section follows the waymarked Lullingstone Loop (and in some places also a horse route) on part of a clockwise circuit around this country park.